duglin/tools/demoscript/README.md

 - Pauses after showing the command
 - Shows the command in bold
 - Sends the output of the command through `more` - screen side is reduced by 3
-- Output of command (both stdout and stderr) are sent to a file called `out`
+- Output of command (both stdout and stderr) are sent to a file called `out`.
+  This file is erased when the bash script being executed exits.
+- A list of the commands executed will be saved in a file called `cmds`.
 - Script stops on non-zero exit code

 Options: